mdn/curriculum/curriculum/3-extensions/9-other-tooling-types.md

 # Extension 9 Other tooling types

+> **Notes:**
+>
+> - Understanding this set of criteria doesn't require having an in-depth knowledge of the tools listed below; instead, students are encouraged to learn the basic concepts of why and how they are used (and where in a web app project), test them out, and play with usage examples.

 Learning outcomes — understand the purpose and basic usage of other common tooling types you may be required to use in a web project:

 - Linters/formatters, for example [ESLint](https://eslint.org/), [Prettier](https://prettier.io/).